Haller Index for Pectus Excavatum

 If distance A is 90 mm, and distance B is 20 mm, then the Haller Index will be 4.5, which is considered severe.

-That's how you calculate the Haller Index, which can reach as high as 5.5.
+That's how you calculate the Haller Index.

 What is a Normal Score